chinel/laravel-blog-application/README.md

 - Note: the path-to-your-project has to be replaced with the path of your project

 If you are on your localhost and you want to run this scheduler to test it. <br/>You can simply replace the <strong>hourly()</strong> with <strong>everyMinute()</strong> inside of the schedule function of the kernel file which can be found in <strong>app/Console/Kernel.php file</strong><br/>
-And then run this command <strong>php artisan schedule:run</strong> to start the scheduler manually .This will pull posts from the external api and import it into the database
+And then run this command <strong>php artisan schedule:run</strong> to start the scheduler manually .This will pull posts from the external api and import it into the database immediately without waiting for 1 hour